 - My Work in the Arts

-- Acting, Arts in Education, Blogging, Choreography, Composing, Dance, dance theatre, Interdisciplinary, Mixed media, Multimedia, Presenting, Teaching, Theatre
+- Acting, Arts in Education, Blogging, Choreography, Composing, Dance, dance theatre, Interdisciplinary, Mixed media, Multimedia, Performance art, Presenting, Storytelling, Teaching, Theatre

 - ChEckiT!Dance seeks to create performances which challenge audiences' perception of gender roles and femininity.
-We strive to create a more equal society for today's women by producing our own work and the works of other talented female artists.
+We strive to create a more equal society for today's women by producing our own work a

 - ChEckiT!Dance Facebook Page

 - Fiscal Sponsorship